N.Korea building two submarines, one capable of firing ballistic missiles - lawmaker | Law-Order

 Later that year North Korea said it had successfully test-fired a new SLBM from the sea, and last month it showcased a new SLBM design during a military parade in Pyongyang.
 Kim's vow to unveil new strategic weapons this year also led to speculation that North Korea could soon deploy an operational ballistic missile submarine.

-North Korea has unveiled a total of 76 intercontinental ballistic missiles in nine different types at a military parade on Oct.
-10, that showcased the country’s long-range weapons for the first time in two years, Yonhap news agency reported, citing Ha.
-The weapons showcased this year were the largest of all past military parades in scale, he said.
+North Korea showcased a total of 76 missiles in nine different types at a military parade on Oct.
+10, including the country’s long-range weapons for the first time in two years, Yonhap news agency reported, citing Ha.
+After months of speculation over Kim's health, South Korea's spies said there were no signs that the young leader was suffering from health problems, Yonhap reported.

 The lawmaker also said there was circumstantial evidence indicating that Kim had ordered an investigation into the North Korean troops who shot dead a South Korean fisheries official who went missing in late September, Yonhap reported.
 North Korea last week said the shooting of the South Korean man in its waters last month was a self-defensive measure amid concerns about the coronavirus.